detomon/bliplay/SYNTAX.md

 ### Global Track

-The global track is a separate track which contains all commands, that are not inside a `[track ...]` declaration.
+The global track is a separate track, which contains all commands, that are not inside a `[track ...]` declaration.

 ## Custom Waveforms